 - Serve on review boards, award boards, and other committees

-- Provide assistance to victims and their families of our community in the event of crisis; such as fire, suicide, auto or plane accident, earthquake, or times of serious illness, injury, death or significant trauma.
+- Provide assistance to victims and their families of our community in the event of crisis; such as fire, suicide, auto or plane accident, earthquake, or in times of serious illness, injury, death or significant trauma.

-- Counsel correction facility personnel
+- Counsel correctional facility personnel